Managing mobile production-inventory systems influenced by a modulation process

-We investigate a multi-period, multi-location production-inventory system under stochastic demand that allows backlogging, assumes instantaneous replenishment, and has the capability to relocate transportable production units and/or transship inventory between locations.
+In examining the potential value added of relocatable production capacity, we investigate a multi-period, distributed production-inventory system under stochastic demand that allows backlogging, assumes instantaneous replenishment, and has the capability to relocate transportable production units and/or transship inventory between locations.
 Historically, transshipment has been a tool to reposition inventory in order to improve supply chain performance.
 We now add the capability of repositioning production capacity to further aid in improving the performance of a supply chain.
-Transportable production units, which we refer to as \textit{modules}, have recently generated significant interest in manufacturing \citep{GeekWire2018,BayerTechnologyServicesGMBH2014,Pfizer2015,MIT2016}; we remark that manufacturing and/or storing the final, or near-final product close to demand can enable fast fulfillment.
-The aim of this paper is to help answer such questions as: (i) when, how much, and to where inventory and/or transportable production capacity should be relocated? (ii) how replenishment decisions should be made in coordination with this capability to relocate inventory and/or production capacity?
-The intent of this research is to better understand how the capability to relocate inventory and/or production capacity can result in supply chain designs that share, at least to some extent, the advantages of centralized supply chain systems - having reduced buffer stock and reduced capital investments and expenditures, relative to distributed systems - while providing the fast fulfillment of distributed systems positioned in demand-dense geographical areas.
-Operating mobile production capacity at various locations seamlessly depends on the deliberation of other important factors such as effective inbound and outbound logistics processes to feed and distribute the fluctuating production output at each location along with efficient shutdown, transport, and restart processes of production modules.
-A direct treatment of these factors is beyond the scope of the current paper.
+Transportable production units, which we refer to as modules, have recently generated significant interest in manufacturing \cite{GeekWire2018,BayerTechnologyServicesGMBH2014,Pfizer2015,MIT2016}; we remark that manufacturing and/or storing the final, or near-final product close to demand can enable fast fulfillment.
+Relatedly, we further remark that relocatable storage capacity has also become of interest recently to the parcel express industry, as described in \cite{Verlinde2014} and elsewhere.